-WE ARE STILL OPEN FOR COLLECTION AND DELIVERIES!
+WE ARE NOW OPEN FOR DINING IN, COLLECTIONS AND DELIVERIES!

 We are the premium and most established Thai restaurant in Chester.
 Conveniently located in the City centre, The Ruan Orchid offers a mouth-watering menu in a welcoming, Eastern-inspired atmosphere.

 Walking into The Ruan Orchid, you can see that you will have a truly unforgettable experience.
 Coming in from the hustle of Chester City Centre, you are greeted with Traditional Thai surroundings.
 The scent of tropical flowers mingles with the heady aroma of exotic herbs and spices from the Far East.

 Please feel free to browse our Website and read about Thai culture and festivals to get you in the mood for that special meal.